Palm Clinic offers a type of liposuction for body contouring, called liposculpture, for minimum downtime and the best sculptural results.

 Liposuction literally means suction of fat and can be used to remove fat from anywhere on the body but common requested areas are abdomen, hips, thighs, buttocks, waist, ankles and calves, breast reduction, chin and jowls, flanks, male chest.

 Genuine before and after photo's of liposuction can be viewed in our before & after image gallery.

 Tumescent anaesthesia is a local anaesthetic technique using very dilute quantities of lignocaine and adrenaline (epinephrine) which allows the procedure to be performed without general anaesthesia.
-Light sedation is used to further enhance patient comfort during the liposuction.
+Light sedation is used to further enhance patient comfort during liposuction.
 Most patients are able to return to work within 3 days.